icerui11/DHU-project/report/2025work/Winter/Timecode_spw.md

 The time information can be provided as "ticks" or as an incrementing value which may be synchronized to spacecraft time

+# Time-Code Latency

+The accuracy with which system time can be distributed is dependent upon the number of links over which it is distributed and the operating rate of each of those links.
+A delay of at least 14 bit-periods (ESC + data character = 4 + 10 bits) is encountered for each link that the Time-Code traverses, due to the time taken for each link-interface on the way to receive a Time-Code.
+This gives rise to a time-skew across a network of Tskew = 14.S/A where S is the number of SpaceWire links traversed and A is the average link operating-rate.
+Jitter is also introduced at each link interface due to the variation in time spent waiting for the transmitter to finish transmitting the current character or control code.
+At each link interface a delay of 0 to 10 bit-periods can be encountered.
+Across a network, this gives rise to a total jitter of Tjitter = 10.S/A. For an average rate of 100 Mbit/s and 10 links traversed, the time skew is 1.4 µs and the jitter 1.0 µs.
+The skew and jitter may be higher than indicated above depending on the implementation of the link-interface.
+A time accuracy across a network of significantly better than 10 µs may be difficult to achieve, using the standard time-code mechanism.

+# CCU

+Venspec-M expects a time update (service9 : Time management) once after the boot message tm packet is sent to the CCU

 # 4link IP

+in the SpaceWire protocol,the Time-code is not classified as a normal data character(N-Char),instead, it is categorized as a link control character(L-Char)

 the value of the last received timecode can be read from port 0 using the relevant status register.